Josh Lewsey: Post rugby career

-Post rugby career, in September 2011, Lewsey joined Citigroup Global Markets Ltd. as CEO.
+Post rugby career, in September 2011, Lewsey joined Citigroup Global Markets Ltd.

 In March 2013, Lewsey joined the Cornish Pirates as the temporary acting chief executive of the rugby club.
 Then, during August 2013, Lewsey stepped down from the Penzance, Cornish rugby team and was appointed as the Head of Welsh Rugby as part of the executive board of the WRU in Wales, he replaced Joe Lydon who was in the role since 2008.
 Lewsey continued in the role for 2 years until January 2016 when he stepped down.

 Following a few years of working in rugby management, in 2017 Lewsey moved to the business sector and joined Ernst & Young as People Advisory Services Leader.
 Lewsey transferred to Hong Kong, where he became the CEO of Teneo+, as of 2021.
 When Teneo+ ceased to exist he decided to move back to the UK.
 On 12 June 2025 Lewsey was appointed Group Strategy and Corporate Development Officer at Brooks Macdonald, a UK wealth management firm.